Skip to main content

 Postharvest Biosystems and Agroprocessing

-• Focused on understanding the physiological and underpinning molecular responses of fruit and vegetables from farm-gate to the consumer table.
+• Focuses on understanding the physiological and underpinning molecular responses of fruit and vegetables from farmgate to the consumer table.

-• Exploring various sustainable food preservation strategies including refrigeration, packaging systems, irradiation and other non-thermal technologies to minimize postharvest losses.
+• Explores sustainable food preservation strategies, including refrigeration, packaging systems, irradiation, and other non-thermal technologies to minimise postharvest losses.

-• Various conventional and advanced tools are applied to transform agricultural produce into products of convenience with added value and creating new
+• Applies conventional and advanced tools to transform agricultural produce into convenient, value- added products and enable the development of new products.

 Postharvest Biosystems and Agroprocessing

-• This research explores the complex biochemical reactions in cereals using physicochemical, rheological, and advanced analytical techniques.
+• Explores the complex biochemical reactions in cereals using physicochemical, rheological, and advanced analytical techniques.

-• Investigation into ancient grains and alternative raw materials for brewing and distilling
+• Investigates ancient grains and alternative raw materials for brewing and distilling.

-• Near-infrared (NIR) spectroscopy and hyperspectral imaging are applied to characterise wheat, barley, and other commodities such as hops
+• Applies near-infrared (NIR) spectroscopy and hyperspectral imaging to characterise wheat, barley, and other commodities such as hops.

-• The goal is to advance non-invasive analytical approaches to cereal quality assurance and drive innovation in food and beverage applications.
+• Advances on non-destructive analytical approaches for cereal quality assurance and innovation in food and beverage applications.

 Cereal Science & Brewing Technology